Azure-Samples/aks-openai/README.md

 If you instead want to deploy the application in your AKS cluster, you can use the following scripts to configure your environment.

+**04-create-nginx-ingress-controller.sh**

-The `04-create-nginx-ingress-controller.sh` installs the `NGINX Ingress Controller` using Helm.
+This script installs the `NGINX Ingress Controller` using Helm.

 ```bash
 #!/bin/bash